 Only 5 days into the fermentation process, airlock activity started to slow and eventually came to a stop after a little over a week.

 Finishing the Pineapple Cider:

 Once fermentation completely stopped, I placed the one gallon carboy into the refrigerator to cold crash so the yeast and other solids such as fruit pulp can settle to the bottom.
 Then, I racked the pineapple cider into a different clean and sanitized carboy so the cloudly pineapple would have more time to clear.

 After a couple of days of cold crashing, the pineapple hard cider didn’t clear up much but I did notice a fair amount of sediment fall out.
 At this point, I decided to finish up the batch by racking it into a half gallon growler, a single bottle and left the rest for hydrometer testing and tasting.

 The pineapple hard cider finished drier than I had expected although it was still packed with pineapple and fruity flavors.
 I immediately noticed the pineapple aroma as soon as I started to pour some off into the hydrometer test cylinder and really enjoyed it when I went in for a sip.

 The final specific gravity of the pineapple cider was right about 1.000 SG so the estimated ABV was about 6.55%.
-The flavor of alcohol was definitely present in the cider although it was not unpleasant.
+The flavor of alcohol was definitely present although it was not unpleasant and the fruity flavor still shined.
 I am curious to see what a couple of months of age will do to this batch!

 Next time I will try to ferment the apple cider fully and then add the pineapple in the secondary, or back sweeten and keg to see what else is possible.

-Overall, I am very happy with the initial results and will definitely be experimenting more with the pineapple hard ciders!
+Overall, I am very happy with the initial results and will definitely be experimenting more with this recipe!